Central Oklahoma Bronchos: Conference championships

-The University of Central Oklahoma is a member of the Mid-America Intercollegiate Athletics Association (MIAA), one of the nation's premier intercollegiate sports conferences, and fourteen of the fifteen Broncho sports teams compete in the MIAA.
+The University of Central Oklahoma is a member of the Mid-America Intercollegiate Athletics Association (MIAA), and fourteen of the fifteen Broncho sports teams compete in the MIAA.
 The MIAA does not sponsor women's rowing.
 Since the Bronchos joined the MIAA in 2012.
-Central Oklahoma's varsity athletic teams have won eighty-three total conference championship and six MIAA team championships.
+Central Oklahoma's varsity athletic teams have won 103 total conference championship and six MIAA team championships.
 Prior to MIAA competition, the Bronchos competed in the Lone Star Conference, from 1988 to 2011.
-The second incarnation of the Oklahoma Intercollegiate Conference, Oklahoma Collegiate Athletic Conference, and the first incarnation of the OIC The Bronchos conference championships include:
+The second incarnation of the Oklahoma Intercollegiate Conference, Oklahoma Collegiate Athletic Conference, and the first incarnation of the OIC.
+Women's rowing competes in the Great Northwest Athletic Conference.
+The Bronchos conference championships include: